Join Ly Thanh Co in experiencing the snowy season in Europe.

 Empty

-I wonder what people here do in winter other than sipping cappuccino, reading a good book and cuddling with their loved ones.
-Sunrise at 11am and sunset at 3pm make the night reign, but it is not as dreary as I imagined.
+I wonder what people here do in winter besides sipping cappuccino, reading a good book, and cuddling with their loved ones.
+Sunrise at 11 am and sunset at 3 pm usher in the night, but that doesn't make this place as desolate as I imagined.

 Empty